OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 ### Add the Service Principal account in Octopus {#add-service-principal-account}

-Using the following values, you can add your account to Octopus:
+You can add your account to Octopus using the following values:

 - Application ID
 - Tenant ID